Propsowicz/Epic-Battle/README.md

 # Crazy Balls Game

 The Epic Battle is a game created in summer 2020.
 The game was made entirely in pygame library.
 It is a fighting game.
 There are two characters.
-Each of them can can freeliy move, jump and execute one of two types of attack.
+Each of them can freely move, jump and perform one of two types of attacks.

 ## Technologies